On this page:

 For MA in Creative Writing (CREW) applicants

-The advice about general Victoria scholarships below is a guide only.
-Prospective scholarship applicants should contact Victoria's Scholarships Office for detailed current advice about available scholarships, deadlines and conditions, and about the application process.
+The advice below about general Victoria scholarships is a guide only.
+Prospective scholarship applicants should visit Victoria's Scholarships page, or browse the Scholarship Database for detailed information about currently available scholarships, deadlines and conditions, and about the application process.
+You can also refine your search criteria by level and area of study and personal characteristics.

-If you intend to apply for the Victoria Masters (by thesis) Scholarship, or another relevant general postgraduate scholarship, you should advise the IIML by ticking the relevant box on the application form (either the online or the paper form) and noting the name of the scholarship you are applying for.
+If you intend to apply for the Victoria Masters (by thesis) Scholarship, or another relevant general postgraduate scholarship, you should advise the IIML by ticking the relevant box on the application form and, if possible, noting the name of the scholarship you are applying for.

-You should submit all other sections of your scholarship application to the Scholarships Office by their deadline, and direct all scholarship queries to them.
+You should submit your scholarship application to the Scholarships Office by their deadline, and direct all scholarship queries to them.

-Applicants will know the outcome of both processes before Christmas.
+Applicants will know the outcome of both applications before Christmas.
+Please be aware that acceptance into the programme does not guarantee a scholarship offer.

 For completing MA CREW students: